 This is where you will learn why I always have to keep a backup pair of glasses that do not have transition lenses on them, Don’t get me wrong, I still love my transition lenses but they do have some minor… let’s just call them inconveniences.
 Alright, where do I start,

 - Not Dark Enough – Let’s just start with the number one complained about the issue, they are not dark enough.
 I felt like they weren’t dark enough when I first started wearing them back in the late 90s.
-But as technology has developed over the years.
-I wear the Transitions XTRActive lenses, and they feel dark out for outdoor use.
-Can almost replace a pair of sunglasses for outdoor use.
+But as technology has developed over the years the lenses are definitely darker.
+I currently wear the Transitions XTRActive lenses, and they feel dark enough for outdoor use and could almost replace a pair of sunglasses.

 - Doesn’t Change In The Car – Next biggest issue, they don’t change in the car.
 The windshield of your vehicle filters out most of the UV.
 Therefore photochromic lenses will not change well when you are driving.
 Transitions, however, has made a lens that also reacts to natural light.
 Nevertheless, they still aren’t dark enough and do not replace a nice pair of polarized sunglasses for driving during the day.

 - Taking Photos Outside – Now this is one of my biggest issues with having photochromic lenses.
 Whenever you are outside and you want to take a photo, photochromic lenses are always dark whether it is bright and sunny outside, or overcast.
 Quite annoying, this is one of the reasons why I always have to order a pair of glasses without photochromic lenses.